wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 transaction on data items in current transaction's read set is considered as a violation, while in some cases, such read-write interleaving is benevolent, as shown in the example below:

-**Serializable Non-OCC Schedule Example:**
+**Serializable Non-OCC Schedule Example 1:**
 {% highlight C %}
    Txn 1         Txn 2
                  Begin
                 Read  A
                 Read  B
+              Begin Commit
+                Write A
+                Write B
    Begin
   Read  A
   Read  B
-              Begin Commit
-                Write A
-                Write B
                 Finish
 Begin Commit
   Write C
   Write D
   Finish
 {% endhighlight %}

-In the above schedule, transaction 1 is serialized before transaction 2.
+In the above schedule, transaction 1 is serialized after transaction 2.
 It is not legal under timestamp-based and set-intersection based OCC, however, as the write timestamp (wt) of data item A and B is larger than the bt of transaction 1, resulting in failed validation.